aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

 Apple requires a $99 ransom for a developer certificate to allow your (probably unfinished) software to run on your own physical device.
-Sure, the iOS emulator that comes for free with X Code Tools is really swell, but if you are just a guy who wants to build a tool or app for his own use (I'm a guy like that), you still have to toss about a hundred bucks into Steve Jobs' donation plate for the privilege of running it on _your own phone_.
+Sure, the iOS emulator that comes for free with XCode Tools is really swell, but if you are just a guy who wants to build a tool or app for his own use (I'm a guy like that), you still have to toss about a hundred bucks into Steve Jobs' donation basket for the privilege of running it on _your own phone_.
 Even if you never try to sell it, or even give it away.

 Moreover, you can only install and run other software similarly blessed with a proper certificate for which its author paid a crisp, electronic Benjamin.
 What